JackSzwergold/Writing/memories/Eating Spaghetti for Dinner with Health Nuts.md

 ## Eating Spaghetti for Dinner with Health Nuts
-### The Young Boyfriend of the Old Hollywood Actress
+### Having Crappy Spaghetti With the Young Boyfriend of the Old Hollywood Actress

 By Jack Szwergold